Jango73/network-checker/README.md

 ## Notes

-The app does not run in deployment mode (I've tried).
-If someone wants to do it one day, you are welcome.
-It's mental overload for me.
+The app isn't production-ready (I did try).
+If someone wants to make it work, be my guest.
+It's brain-melting at this point.